Douwe-Spaanderman/InteractiveNet/documentation/dataset_conversion.md

 Each sample should have an unique identifier, so the images, interactions and labels can be matched. **All files should be 3D nifti files (.nii.gz)**.
 The image can have any scalar pixel type.
 Label should contain only 0 or 1 integers, where 0 is considered background.
 Currenlty, multiple labels, e.g. 1 tumor and 2 edema is not supported.
 Interactions should also only contain 0 or 1 integers, where 1 represents the interior margin points.
 As images can have multiple modalities, we specifiy these by an extra suffix of four digits at the end of the filename.

 Here is an example of the first task of the MSD: BrainTumor.
-In which each image has four modalities (0000), T1w (0001), T1gd (0002) and T2w (0003):
+In which each image has four modalities: FLAIR (0000), T1w (0001), T1gd (0002) and T2w (0003):

     InteractiveNet/raw/Task001_BrainTumour
     ├── imagesTr